By Matter and Form

 Matter and Form 3D scanners are an exciting, easy and powerful introduction to an emerging technology.
 A Matter and Form scanner can provide renewed purpose to a dormant 3D printer, and is a perfect fit for engaging lessons in art, the humanities, math and engineering.

-But none of that will happen without guidance.
-That’s why Matter and Form collaborated with professional educators to develop our STEAM project lesson plans.
+But we know just having the scanner isn’t enough.
+That’s why we collaborated with professional educators to develop our STEAM project lesson plans.
 These provide meaningful, standards-aligned, step-by-step access to the same 3D tools used every day in modern industries from architecture to medicine.
 From Coin Banks to Russian Nesting Dolls, Phone Holders to Custom Lego™ Bricks, some of our favorite projects are:

 Project Spotlight: Mesopotamian Cylinder Seals